taikonauten/linters-js/README.md

 * Spaces are used for indentation.
 The default indent is 2 spaces.
 * Single quotes are used for regular strings.
-*
+* Console statements are not allowed.
+* Unused variables are not allowed.
+* Proper spacing before and after braces, and between keywords.
+* Maximum of 2 empty lines between blocks.
+* Minimum of 1 blank line before return statements.

 ## Installation

-Run the following two commands in your terminal to install the package and then create a symlink to the .stylelintrc file:
+Run the following two commands in your terminal to install the package:

 ```bash
 npm install --save-dev @taikonauten/linters-js